willstott101/chrome-image-viewer/README.md

 __CONTRIBUTING:__

+Nothing special.
 If you're interesting in helping out, just fork and post pull requests.
-If you can't be bothered to code just put up a ticket, and take a look.
+If you can't be bothered to code open a ticket, and take I'll take a look at some point.

+If you change something explain your reasons.

 __INSTALLATION:__